 About Benjamin Tapley

 My interests in animals, predominantly amphibians and reptiles began when I was a small child.
-Thankfully my interest was nurtured by my long suffering parents who put up with finding snakes wrapped around curtain poles, slow worms in pockets and crickets living behind the kitchen oven.
-My passion for herps only strengthened as I got older and my interest has taken me to Jersey, France, Madagascar and Colombia where I have been fortunate enough to work with and observe in the wild many incredible species.
+Thankfully, my interest was nurtured by my long-suffering parents who put up with finding snakes wrapped around curtain poles, slow worms in pockets and crickets living behind the kitchen oven.
+My passion for reptiles and amphibians increased as I got older and my interest has taken me around the world where I have been fortunate enough to work with and observe in the wild many incredible species.